Kotambail-Hegde/Masquerade-Emulator/README.md

 * GBA not so often / rarely exibits few minor graphical glitches.
 Suspected to be related to some startup/initialization which is not happening as expected
 * GB/GBC still fails few of the Wilbertpol's 'Non Moon Eye Tests'
 * GB/GBC still fails many roms in the AGE test suite
+* GB/GBC still has many quirks unique to CGB which needs to be implemented
+* NES's DMC DMA's obscure timing quirks needs to be properly emulated

 # Variants